nba-comeback-dashboard/nba-comeback-dashboard.github.io/docs/_sources/analysis/home_v_away.rst.txt

-Looking at the odds of coming back from a point deficit at the half, the chances of coming back from a 20 point deficit for the home team is about the same as the road team coming back from down 16 is a little larger, about a four point shift:
+Looking at the odds of coming back from a point deficit at the half, the chances of coming back from a 20 point deficit for the home team is about the same as the road team coming back from down 16, showing about a four point shift:

 .. raw:: html